-Selected departures April to November 2017
+Selected departures up to November 2017 & April to November 2018

 You should arrive at the airport to take your flight to Rome.
 On arrival a coach will take you to your hotel, the four-star Hotel President situated right in the heart of the Eternal City within walking distance of the main Termini station, providing superb transport links via metro and bus to all areas of the city and the main sights - including direct connections to the Colosseum, the Vatican and the Spanish Steps just a few stops away.

 The hotel offers stylish, modern accommodation, spacious reception areas, comfortable seating, breakfast room serving a full continental buffet breakfast, restaurant and bar where you can meet your fellow travellers for a relaxing well-earned drink after a day of sightseeing.
 All rooms are tastefully decorated in a modern style and have private facilities, air conditioning, mini-bar and satellite TV.

 After breakfast, we get to know this fabulous city in earnest, taking a sightseeing tour.
 The monuments are legendary: there is the Trevi fountain, a huge gush of water, streaming from a natural spring over immense rocks, built onto the side of a Renaissance palace.
 Legend has it you must toss a coin into it, thus ensuring you make a return visit to this most beguiling of cities.